 - Labs will not check out bolt cutters (For lock removal contact UWPD’s non-emergency number).

-- Certain tools including, but not limited to, milling cutters, lathe tools, milling machine clamps and other machine tool accessories, will not be checked out for use in outside labs.
+- Certain tools including, but not limited to, milling cutters, reamers, lathe tools, other machine tool accessories and precision equipment in general, will not be checked out for use in outside labs.

 - One person per checkout form.
 Checking in/out equipment on another person’s form is not allowed.